Taxation in Japan: Consumption tax

 The Liberal Democratic Party government of Masayoshi Ōhira had attempted to introduce a consumption tax in 1979.
 Ohira met a lot of opposition within his own party and gave up on his attempt after his party suffered badly in the 1979 election.
 Ten years later, Noboru Takeshita successfully negotiated with politicians, bureaucrats, business and labor unions to introduce a consumption tax, which was introduced at a rate of 3% consumption tax in 1989.

 In April 1997, under the government of Ryutaro Hashimoto it was increased to 5%.
 The 5% is made up of a 4% national consumption tax and a 1% local consumption tax.
 Shortly after the tax was introduced, Japan fell into recession, which was blamed by some on the consumption tax increase, and by others on the 1997 Asian financial crisis.

 Prime Minister Jun'ichirō Koizumi said he had no intention of raising the tax during his government, but after his massive victory in the 2005 election he lifted a ban on discussing it.
 Over the following years a number of LDP politicians discussed raising it further, including prime ministers Shinzō Abe, Yasuo Fukuda, and Tarō Asō.

 The Democratic Party of Japan came to power in the August 2009 elections with a promise not to raise the consumption tax for four years.
-The first DPJ prime minister, Yukio Hatoyama was opposed, but Naoto Kan replaced him and called for the consumption tax to be raised.
+The first DPJ prime minister, Yukio Hatoyama was opposed to a tax increase.
+Naoto Kan replaced him and called for the consumption tax to be raised.
 The following prime minister, Yoshihiko Noda "staked his political life" on raising the tax.
 Despite an internal battle that saw former DPJ leader and co-founder Ichirō Ozawa and many other DPJ diet members vote against the bill and then leave the party, on June 26, 2012, the lower house of the Japanese diet passed a bill to double the tax to 10%.
 The new bill increased the tax to 8% in April 2014 and 10% in October 2015.

-However, due to Japan's economic situation, the Abe government delayed the tax increase to 10% twice; initially until April 2017 and then October 2019.
+Due to Japan's economic situation, the Abe government delayed the tax increase to 10% twice; initially until April 2017 and then October 2019.

 The Qualified Invoice is scheduled to implement on which the revised Consumption Tax Law comes into effect in October, 2023.

 A registered seller has a duty to issue a Qualified Invoice to a buyer when making a taxable transaction in selling goods or rendering services.
 Whereas the Qualified Invoice being recorded in bookkeeping and thereafter having been kept by a buyer, a consumption tax imposed on the taxable purchase may be eligible to deduct for his consumption tax return.